ederign/uberfire-docs/docs/gettingStarted/improvingYourFirstApp.md

         Window.alert( "On Close" );
     }
 ```
-Build and run your App again (mvn gwt:compile gwt:run) and change perspectives to see the events raising.
+Build (mvn clean install) and run your App again (mvn clean gwt:run) and change perspectives to see the events raising.